Video. 20 minutes 10 seconds, 4K, color, stereo sound, English

-Earth constellation is composed of various spheres made of plaster, which are deposited in the landscape along the journey from Sterkfontein caves to SKA SA (Great Karoo desert – Cape Town).
-This action refers to the Nile Meridian myth, a set of sites where from a symbolic point of view, the Nile river imitates in its journey the Milky Way.
+This action refers to a myth named The Nile Meridian.
+Through the placement of various pyramids and sets of monoliths along the Nile river, was intended to imitate the Celestial Nile or Milky Way on the Earth.
 Since the beginning of humanity we have contemplated the sky and told stories about the stars, the African continent is a source overflowing with traditions and stories in relation to the cosmos.
-In the origin myths of many African societies, the first beings descended from heaven, a world with powerful spirits and a creator god, believed to have special abilities these early ancestors founded communities and served as connectors between the realms os earth and heaven.
+In the origin myths of many African societies, the first beings descended from heaven, a world with powerful spirits and a creator god, believed to have special abilities these early ancestors founded communities and served as connectors between the realms of Earth and heaven.

 31.231386 | 22.317567, 2017.
 Digital printing.
 Enhanced Matt paper 190gsm, 21 x 29,7 cm.